andresebr/kumodd/README.md

 modifiedByMeDate        | Time Last Modified by Account Holder (UTC) lastViewedByMeDate      | Time Last Viewed by Account Holder (UTC) shared                  | Is shared (true/false)

-Certain metadata are computed by Kmodd.
-These include catetory, path, local_path, md5local, md5Match, localSize, sizeMatch, modTimeMatch and revision.
-These names are not found in the data retrieved from google drive, but instead are computed from the metadata retrieved from Google Drive.

-Computed Metadata	| Value
-----:			| :----
-md5Match		| either 'match', 'MISMATCH' or 'n/a'. md5Match is 'n/a' when the  MD5 digest is not available from Google Drive, including for native Google Apps files and certain PDFs. sizeMatch		| either 'match' or a percentage ratio of local/remote file size. modTimeMatch		| either 'match' or the time difference of Last Modified time in DAYS HH:MM:SS. revision		| the number of revisions available in Google drive.

 Note: The 'thumbnailLink' attribute is transient.
 Kumodd removes 'thumbnailLink' because it changes each time the metadata is retrieved from Google Drive, even if the file and